SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/observable-networks.md

 ## Install the Observable Networks App

-This page provides instructions for installing the Observable Networks App, as well as showing examples of each of the dashboards.
+This section provides instructions for installing the Observable Networks App, as well as showing examples of each of the dashboards.
 The App preconfigured searches and [dashboards](#Dashboards) allow you to visually analyze your Observable Networks data at a glance.

 To install the app: